UDST/orca/docs/core.rst

 Both :py:func:`~orca.eval_variable` and :py:func:`~orca.eval_worker`
-take arbitrary keyword arguments that are temporarily turned into injectables within the simulation framework while the evaluation is taking place.
+take arbitrary keyword arguments that are temporarily turned into injectables within Orca while the evaluation is taking place.
-When the evaluation is complete the simulation state is reset to whatever it was before calling the ``eval`` function.
+When the evaluation is complete Orca's state is reset to whatever it was before calling the ``eval`` function.

 An example of :py:func:`~orca.eval_variable`: